a-liebhardt/luzerner-rollenspieltage/README.md

     $ npm run build

-To generate a production ready docker build (root ./docker):
+To generate a production ready docker build in `./docker`:

     $ yarn build:docker